sikkienl/yiimp_install_script/README.md

 - Go http://xxx.xxx.xxx.xxx or https://xxx.xxx.xxx.xxx (if you have chosen LetsEncrypt SSL).
 Enjoy !
 - Go http://xxx.xxx.xxx.xxx/site/myadmin or https://xxx.xxx.xxx.xxx/site/myadmin to access Panel Admin

-If you are issue after installation (nginx,mariadb... not found), use this script : bash install-debug.sh (watch the log during installation)
+If you are issue after installation (nginx,mysql... not found), use this script : bash install-debug.sh (watch the log during installation)

 ###### :bangbang: **YOU MUST UPDATE THE FOLLOWING FILES :**